Loonk112/Twisted-Crown/History/People/Leorick.md

 # Rule
 Leorick ruled the kingdom with bloodied fist.
 Having spiraled into madness from the day he came to rule, he was convinced that his sister, Ulyssa was killed by the nobles in an act of revenge for his brother.
 Even when Ulyssa herself came out that she is alive, he declared her impostor and ordered her death.

-Leoric ruled this way for 8 years, each day growing more and more unhinged and extreme.
+Leorick ruled this way for 8 years, each day growing more and more unhinged and extreme.
 That is not to say that he was without followers as he clearly divided punishment and rewards, gaining fanatical support among some.
 # Fall
 Leorick's fall happened where it began - in Crow's Eye.